-Other symptoms can include pain, depression, anxiety, speech changes, and loss of facial expression.
+The movement symptoms of Parkinson’s disease are well known.
+However, non motor symptoms can also be part of the condition including pain, depression, anxiety, speech changes, and loss of facial expression.
 Medication and support from health care professionals can help manage these symptoms, however there is no way to slow progression or cure Parkinson's.

 Neurological disorders are now the leading cause of disabilities in the world and Parkinson’s is the fastest growing neurological syndrome3.
 The cause is still unknown.
 It's estimated that 57,000 Victorians are living with Parkinson's, and 219,000 nationally.
 Learn more about Parkinson’s.